-Voltage supervisors, also known as voltage monitors, continuously monitor system supplies or power rails, alarming or gating off downstream systems in case of undervoltage or overvoltage situations.
+Voltage supervisors, also known as voltage monitors, continuously monitor your system supplies or power rails, alarming or gating off downstream systems in case of undervoltage or overvoltage situations.
 Reset ICs ensure microcontrollers or microprocessors and their peripherals are in a known safe state in case of power supply or software malfunction.
-Our voltage supervisors and reset ICs protect system safety in different applications like battery-powered equipment, low-voltage systems, as well as industrial, automotive, consumer, portable, and wearable products.
+Voltage supervisors and reset ICs protect system safety in different applications like battery-powered equipment, low-voltage systems, as well as industrial, automotive, consumer, portable, and wearable products.

 The ideal diode employs an architecture that senses the input and output voltages of two back-to-back p-channel MOSFETs to provide overvoltage protection with ideal-diode characteristics.
 When forward biased, the two pFETs have a voltage drop that is much lower than a traditional blocking diode.
 During reverse-battery fault conditions, the two pFETs are turned off to prevent reverse current flow.
 These devices are well-suited for automotive applications that require overvoltage protection and very low voltage drop during cold-crank conditions and any other application where a standard diode or Schottky diode needs to protect adjacent circuits.